cybertraining-dsc/su21-reu-361/project/index.md

 **Figure 5:** Zoomed-in graph

 During training, the number of epochs can affect the model loss.
 According to the following figures 6 and 7, the loss starts to minimize around the 30th epoch of training.
-The greater the number of epochs, the sharper and more accurate the prediction becomes, but it does not improve after around the 30th epoch.
+The greater the number of epochs, the sharper and more accurate the prediction becomes, but it does not vastly improve after around the 30th epoch.

 ![Figure 6](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-361/main/project/images/EOS-USD-training-loss.png)